 A string is used to represent a textual value.
-It can contain most any characters.
+It can contain all printable characters unless otherwise specified.
+Minimum/Maximum length are in measured byte length.

 An integer is used to represent a numerical value.
 It can contain only numbers.